GALLIFRAY -- A geometric modeling and parameter estimation framework for black hole images using bayesian techniques: Introduction

-With such a wide range of choices, and no single best choice, it would be nice, and perhaps inevitable, to have a framework that is able to incorporate as many different choices as possible, in order to perform generic model-independent analyses, that can be used to gain insights not only about the particular system under consideration but about the larger physical reality.
-With this idea as the basis, we present \texttt{GALLIFRAY}\footnote{\href{https://github.com/Relativist1/Gallifray}{https://github.com/Relativist1/Gallifray}}, a publicly available Python-based parameter estimation framework that allows the users to fit their accreting black hole shadow model to radio interferometric observations (like EHT) using different techniques.
+With this idea as the basis, we present \texttt{GALLIFRAY}\footnote{\href{https://github.com/Relativist1/Gallifray}{https://github.com/Relativist1/Gallifray}} \citep{saurabh_sourabh_nampalliwar_2023}, a publicly available Python-based parameter estimation framework that allows the users to fit their accreting black hole shadow model to radio interferometric observations (like EHT) using different techniques.
 At its core, the framework acts as a bridge between the user-defined models, observables, and likelihood functions on one hand, and the affine invariant MCMC ensemble sampler \texttt{emcee}\footnote{\href{https://github.com/dfm/emcee}{https://github.com/dfm/emcee}}~\citep{2013PASP..125..306F} on the other.

 The rest of the paper is organized as follows.
 In Section \ref{sec:1}, we give an overview of the library and different implementations.
 In Section \ref{sec:observables}, we describe the observable under consideration.
 In Sections \ref{sec:2} and \ref{sec:3}, we describe the details of two models (geometrical and physical, respectively) that have been integrated in the library.
 The details pertaining to the Bayesian inference are explained in Section \ref{sec:4}.
 In Section \ref{sec:5}, we perform some simulated tests to illustrate the usage of the library, and we conclude and summarize in Section \ref{sec:6}.